peterchoi-ca/peterchoi-ca.github.io/content/pages/about.md

 Facts about me:
 - Reside in Toronto 🍁
 - 15 years of professional experience in IT
-- 9 years in a full-time capacity with different consulting firms based in Canada, helping enterprise customers solve their business problems
+- 10 years of full-time consulting experience with system integrators in Canada, delivering value and business outcomes to enterprise customers
 - Passionate about Linux, Azure, GCP, Terraform, Containers, Kubernetes, CI/CD pipeline automation
 - Enjoy learning new things